 Math 122 Introduction to Statistics3The fundamentals of elementary statistics, data collection and analysis, probability, distributions, sampling, hypothesis testing, correlation and regression.

-ART 223 Watercolor3Exploration of the unique properties and potential of the watercolor medium; various styles and techniques.
+ART 223 Water Based Media3Exploration of the unique characteristics and potential of water based media; various techniques and styles for personal expression.

 Art 235 Basic Digital Photography3Explores photography as an art medium.
 No previous experience in photography is necessary, but drawing and design should be considered very important prerequisites.
 This is not a course in technical, applied, commercial, or professional photography, and we are not concerned with conventional problems, routine, or formula solutions.
 Specific, unique seeing is our goal and success is incumbent upon the ability to explore, with an open mind, a number of visual possibilities.
 The main emphasis and activity will be the production of acceptable pictures through the control of light, camera function, digital production, printing, and group critiques.